Benefits

 - The

-flag (allowing finer control over undefined / nullable properties:myProperty: string | null | undefined
+--strictNullChecksflag (allowing finer control over undefined / nullable properties:myProperty: string | null | undefined). - The new way to install community types definitions

-npm install --save @types/lodash
+npm install --save @types/lodash.

 # Setup Visual Studio Code and Atom to use typescript@next